On gonality-tight graphs: Two technical lemmas

 \subsection{Bounding gonalities from above}

 Recall that, when $D$ is a divisor on a subgraph $H$ of $G$, we denote by $r_H(D)$ and $r_G(D)$ the rank of $D$ as a divisor on $H$ and $G$ respectively.
+Similarly, we denote the genus of a graph $H$ by $g_H$.
 This subsection is devoted to the following lemma.

-\begin{lemma} Let $k$ be a non-negative integer and suppose that a graph $G'$ of genus $\binom{k}{2}$ has a vertex $v$ such that, for every integer $1\leq l\leq k-2$,
+\begin{lemma} Let $k$ be a non-negative integer and suppose that a graph $G'$ of genus $g_{G'}=\binom{k}{2}$ has a vertex $v$ such that, for every integer $1\leq l\leq k-2$,

 Let $G$ be the graph obtained by attaching a complete graph $K_n$ to $G'$ along $k+1$ edges between $v$ and each vertex in $K_n$ (see \cref{fig:G} for an illustration).
-Then the following hold. \begin{enumerate} \item The genus of $G$ is $g(G)=\binom{k+n}{2}$. \item For every $u\in V(K_n)$, the divisor $(k+n-2)(k+n+1)\cdot u$ is equivalent to the canonical divisor $K_G$. \item For every $-2\leq l\leq k+n$ and every $u\in V(K_n),$
+Then the following hold. \begin{enumerate} \item The genus of $G$ is $g_G=\binom{k+n}{2}$. \item For every $u\in V(K_n)$, the divisor $(k+n-2)(k+n+1)\cdot u$ is equivalent to the canonical divisor $K_G$. \item For every $-2\leq l\leq k+n$ and every $u\in V(K_n),$

 \end{enumerate} \end{lemma}